andreibarboza/react-todo/README.md

 # Simple React Todo

-This project contains the progress of the study of `React Hooks` through a `To Do`
+This project contains the study progress of `React Hooks` through a `To Do`

 - [X] useState
 - [X] useEffect

-Next moves:
+Next steps:
 - [ ] Styled Components
 - [ ] Change background note color if you have completed the task
+- [ ] Typescript